-- accessible to employees in accordance with 29 CPR 1910.20(e). - (iv) The Exposure Control Plan shall be reviewed and updated at least annually and whenever necessary to reflect new or modified task and procedures which affect occupational exposure and to reflect new or revised employee positions with occupational exposure.

-(v) The Exposure Control Plan shall be made available to Assistant Secretary - made available to Assistant Secretary and the Director upon request for examination and copying. - (2) Exposure determination. (i) Each employer who has an employee(s) with occupational exposure as defined by paragraph (b) of this section shall prepare an exposure determination.
+- accessible to employees in accordance with 29 CPR 1910.20(e). - (iv) The Exposure Control Plan shall be reviewed and updated at least annually and whenever necessary to reflect new or modified task and procedures which affect occupational exposure and to reflect new or revised employee positions with occupational exposure. (v) The Exposure Control Plan shall be made available to Assistant Secretary - made available to Assistant Secretary and the Director upon request for examination and copying. - (2) Exposure determination. (i) Each employer who has an employee(s) with occupational exposure as defined by paragraph (b) of this section shall prepare an exposure determination.
 This exposure determination shall contain the following: - (A) A list of all job classifications in which all employees in those job classification have occupational exposure; - (B) A list of all job classification in which some employees have occupational exposure, and (C) A list of all task and procedures or groups of closely related task and procedures in which occupational exposure occurs and that are performed by employees in job classifications listed in accordance with the provisions of paragraph (c)(2)(i)(B) of this standard.

-(ii) This exposure determination shall be - (ii) This exposure determination shall be made without regard to the use of personal protective equipment. (d) Methods of compliance-----(1) General--Universal precautions shall be - observed to prevent contact with blood or other potentially infectious materials.
-Under circumstances in which differentiation between body fluids types is difficult or impossible, all body fluids shall be considered potentially infectious materials. - (2) Engineering and work practice controls. (i) Engineering and work practice controls shall be used to eliminate or minimize employee exposure.
-Where occupational exposure remains after institution of these controls, personal protective equipment shall be used. - (ii) Engineering controls shall be examined and maintained or replaced on a regular schedule to ensure their effectiveness. - (iii) Employers shall provide handwashing facilities which are readily accessible to employees. - (iv) When provision of handwashing facilities is not feasible, the employer shall provide either an appropriate antiseptic hand cleansers in conjunction with clean cloth/paper towelettes or antiseptic towelettes.
-When antiseptic hand cleansers or towelettes are used, hands shall be washed with soap and running water as soon as feasible.
+(ii) This exposure determination shall be - (ii) This exposure determination shall b made without regard to the use of personal protective equipment. - personal protective equipment. (d) Methods of compliance-----(1) General--Universal precautions shall be observed to prevent contact with blood or other potentially infectious materials.
+Under circumstances in which differentiation between body fluids types is difficult or impossible, all body fluids shall be considered potentially infectious - (2) Engineering and work practice controls. (i) Engineering and work practice controls shall be used to eliminate or minimize employee exposure.
+Where occupational exposure remains after institution of these controls, personal protective equipment shall be used.